-Name Otay 69 kV Re-configuration Project

-Brief Description The project was submitted by San Diego Gas & Electric.
-This project will re-conductor the Otay Tap-San Ysidro and Otay Lake Tap-San Ysidro 69 kV lines.
+Name Otay 69 kV Re-configuration Project iname Olay of KV Re-configuration Project Brief The project was submitted by San Diego Gas & Electric.
+This project will Description re-conductor the Otay Tap-San Ysidro and Otay Lake Tap-San Ysidro 69 kV lines. Туре Reliability Objectives This project is designed to address the following thermal overloads.

-Туре Reliability

-Objectives This project is designed to address the following thermal overloads.
 1) On Otay Tap-San Ysidro 69 kV line under the contingency of Otay Lake Tap-San Ysidro 69 kV line.
-2) On Otay Lake Tap-San Ysidro line under the contingency of Otay Tap-San Ysidro 69 kV line.

-Project Need Date 01/01/2019

-Expected Inservice Date 06/01/2020

-Interim Solution Operators can drop up to 5 MW of load at the San Ysidro substation.

-Project Cost \$6.5-8.4 million

-Alternatives Considered but Rejected The following alternatives to the Otay 69 kV Re-configuration Project were considered: 1) Install preferred resources at the San Ysidro 69 kV substation This alternative involves installing two sets of two-hour battery with 5 MW of capacity at the San Ysidro 69 kV substation to mitigate the thermal overloads on the Otay Tap-San Ysidro and Otay Lake Tap-San Ysidro 69 kV lines.
+2) On Otay Lake Tap-San Ysidro line under the contingency of Otay Tap- San Ysidro 69 kV line.
+Project Need 01/01/2019 Date Expected In- 06/01/2020 service Date Interim Solution Operators can drop up to 5 MW of load at the San Ysidro substation. operators can drop up to 5 mm of load at the San Tsidro substation.
+Project Cost \$6.5-8.4 million Alternatives The following alternatives to the Otay 69 kV Re-configuration Project were Considered but considered: Rejected 1) Install preferred resources at the San Ysidro 69 kV substation This alternative involves installing two sets of two-hour battery with 5 MW of capacity at the San Ysidro 69 kV substation to mitigate the thermal overloads on the Otay Tap-San Ysidro and Otay Lake Tap- San Ysidro 69 kV lines.
 The estimated cost is about \$13 million.
-Since the alternative option of installing preferred resources is more expensive than the re-conductor option, the ISO recommends the reconductor option to maintain the reliability of the 69 kV network in the San Ysidro area.
+Since the alternative option of installing preferred resources is more expensive than the re-conductor option, the ISO recommends the re- conductor option to maintain the reliability of the 69 kV network in the San Ysidro area.

-Name Suncrest 500/230 kV Transformers Rating Increase

-Brief Description SDG&E confirmed that new 30-minute emergency ratings on the two banks could be developed by upgrading the size of the conductors connecting the transformers to the bus facilities.
+Name Suncrest 500/230 kV Transformers Rating Increase Brief SDG&E confirmed that new 30-minute emergency ratings on the two Description banks could be developed by upgrading the size of the conductors connecting the transformers to the bus facilities. Туре Reliability Objectives In this planning cycle, the ISO confirmed previously identified thermal overload concerns on the Suncrest banks for category P6 contingencies.

-Туре Reliability

-Objectives In this planning cycle, the ISO confirmed previously identified thermal overload concerns on the Suncrest banks for category P6 contingencies.
 The purpose of this project is to mitigate those concerns.

-Project Need Date 06/01/2018

-Expected Inservice Date 06/01/2018

-Interim Solution N/A

-Project Cost Approximately \$1 million

-Alternatives Considered but Rejected A remedial action scheme was considered, but given the low cost of increasing the facility rating, the facility rating increase is the recommended project.
+Project Need Date 06/01/2018 Expected In- service Date 06/01/2018 Interim Solution N/A Project Cost Approximately \$1 million Alternatives Considered but Rejected A remedial action scheme was considered, but given the low cost of increasing the facility rating, the facility rating increase is the recommended project.